-It should be noted that a child with a statement of Special Educational Needs which names a school will be admitted in accordance with Section 343 of the Education Act 1996.
+It should be noted that a child with a statement of special educational need or equivalent (i.e. individual development plan) which names a specific school, will be admitted in accordance with Section 343 of the Education Act 1996.

-Deciding Factors associated with prioritising Admissions
+6. Deciding Factors associated with prioritising Admissions

-In the event of oversubscription/the requirement to prioritise admissions, the determining factors for all criteria are as follows: children living closest to the school, which is measured using the Council's digital mapping system.
-Places will be allocated on the basis of distance between the shortest recognised walking route between the pupils' front door of the home and the main school gate, calculated by using a digital mapping system.
+In the event of oversubscription and/or the requirement to prioritise admission based on distance, places will be allocated on the basis of distance between the shortest recognised walking route between the pupils' front door of the home and the main school gate.
+Distance is calculated using a digital mapping system.
 Children living closest to the school are given the highest priority.